outdreamer/build-a-cure-1/docs/tool_decisions.md

 - error handling

   - what strategies do you use for anticipating problems (of a certain type & in general)

+- planning decisions

+  - how much time do you invest in planning & what are your planning strategies to avoid having to solve problems later?

+- learning decisions

   - how do you decide what to invest time learning
     - for instance with splunk, how would you identify what level of expertise is required in order to design optimal queries?